coderefinery/coderefinery.org/content/workshops/request.md

 local leaders.

 ## Private workshops requests

 If you would like to request a private workshop, [please get in touch](/organization/contact/).
-As of 2022, with our updated funding situation, CodeRefinery is more of a decentralized organization and we don't have dedicated staff to offer workshops (note: before 2022 this was mainly in the Nordic countries).
-Thus,
+As of 2022, with our updated funding situation, CodeRefinery is more of a decentralized organization and we may not have dedicated staff to offer workshops.

-- You'd be expected to help with the teaching and organization some, or
+Thus, you would be expected to help with the teaching and organization some.
-- Or one of our partner organizations might be able to put on a workshop for you.

 During this transition period, it's best to join the [CodeRefniery chat](https://coderefinery.zulipchat.com/) and discuss there - we are